Tyrowo/tyro_work/README.md

 done - I think I should refactor the think pieces class to take a text title on unselected and a Widget on selected, and that way you can customize the full article however you want with pictures and whatnot.

-done - set up socials and contact screen as a footer.

-need to create a new class for the socials button - it will take a string for the assetname, take a string for the tooltip label,
+done - set up socials and contact screen as a footer. done - need to create a new class for the socials button - it will take a string for the assetname, take a string for the tooltip label,
-    the class will have a tooltip that appears on hover to show what the button is representing the class will take the asset and compress it down to a standard size for all of the different socials gesture detector over the picture so on link takes you to the site -- email, linkedin, github, leetcode, twitter, facebook, instagram (used to have reddit, discord, twitch, but I think those are unnecessary as well as youtube)
--- tooltip indicators on each of the socials to clarify email link should open up to email
+    the class will have a tooltip that appears on hover to show what the button is representing the class will take the asset and compress it down to a standard size for all of the different socials gesture detector over the picture so on link takes you to the site done - -- email, linkedin, github, leetcode, twitter, facebook, instagram (used to have reddit, discord, twitch, but I think those are unnecessary as well as youtube) done - -- tooltip indicators on each of the socials to clarify done - email link should open up to email

 set up the scrollbarcontroller -> use the scrollbar controller to make the contact button go to the bottom of the page

 above the divider for the footer on the bottom right there should be like a pseudo fab just an elevated button there that takes you back to the top of the screen

-reworking the banner dropdowns - theyre too big. simply too big. need to come up with a way to make them smaller without ruining the resolution.
+reworking the banner dropdowns - theyre too big. simply too big. need to come up with a way to make them smaller without ruining the resolution. okay how to design them? they should be a sizedbox for the banner and the sizedbox is ht 100, width is a proportion of the screen length
+  // and then under a certain viewport width it should collapse to 50 and whatever viewport width outside the sizedbox should be an animated box, which is constructed very similarly to the blog post container
+    the difference will be that we have to make the child a column that contains the banner and contains null when turned off and contains the banner and a content widget when it's turned on is there a way to add a color transition to the box as it's opening up?
+  // as an aside working with these animated box widgets feels very cool. maybe have a cliprect of 0 for the top always and x for the bottom only when it's expanded then you can add a little bit of space between the tiles so they don't looked so cramped too
+    maybe give them a default padding? i guess the animated boxes should have a border so you know the underlying text is grouped with it?